History of West-Indisch Huis

-The history of the National Monument (number 1372) the West Indies House goes back to the 17th century in which Peter Stuyvesant, one of the commanders of the West Indies Company (WIC), commissioned the construction of the Nieuw Amsterdam fort on the island of Manhattan, which later became New York City.
+The history of West-Indisch Huis, a National Monument, dates back to the 17th century.
+From this location, Peter Stuyvesant, one of the commanders of the West-India Company (WIC), commissioned the construction of Fort Nieuw Amsterdam in 1625 on the island of Manhattan.
+Later, this would develop into New York.

-To save the rapidly deteriorating building from collapse, the West Indies House Foundation was set up on 4 February 1977 to restore and manage the building, with Ton Koot as chairman.
-The restoration lasted from 1978 to 1981 and cost 12 million guilders.
-A fountain was placed in the courtyard with a bronze statue of Peter Stuyvesant (governor of New Netherland), sculpted by Hans Bayens.
-After the renovation, old people’s homes, the Volksuniversiteit and the municipal wedding halls were housed in the building.
+To save the building from falling into permanent disrepair, the Foundation West-Indisch Huis was founded on February 4, 1977 with the aim to restore and manage the building.
+The foundation was run by Ton Koot.
+Between 1978 and 1981 the building was restored at a total cost of 12 million guilders.
+A fountain is added to the courtyard adorned with a bronze statue of former New Netherland governor Peter Stuyvesant, made by sculptor Hans Bayens.
+After the restoration, the building houses retirement homes, the People’s University and the municipal wedding chapel.

 With almost four hundred years of monumental history, the building once again becomes the decor of many unforgettable moments thanks to Café Nieuw Amsterdam, catering services from Matter of TASTE and events venue West-Indisch Huis.
 The structure has been modified to accommodate modern day requirements while respecting its heritage.
 This way, West-Indisch Huis remains a place where history gets made for centuries to come.